901abc26123bee/901abc26123bee.github.io/source/_posts/Practical-Experiences-with-Modern-Databases.md

 3. **Move Query Operations Outside of Transactions if Possible:**
 Whenever possible, perform query operations outside of transactions to reduce the risk of deadlocks.
 Additionally, shorten the duration of transactions.

+4. **Avoid Long Transaction**

+## Time and Timezone In Database

+**Timestamp Format**

+- Store Timestamps in UTC:
+    It ensures consistency and avoids complications arising from daylight saving time changes and other timezone-related issues.
+- Set the Database Timezone to UTC:
+    If your database system allows setting the timezone, setting it to UTC can enforce consistency and avoid unexpected behavior in date and time functions.
+- Handle Timezones at the Application Level:
+    Manage timezone conversions within your application.
+Store timestamps in UTC in the database and convert to the appropriate local time zone when needed for display or user interactions

+**Epoch Format**

+- Epoch time, representing the number of seconds (or milliseconds) since a fixed point (1970-01-01 00:00:00 UTC), can be more efficient for storage and quicker for comparison operations.
+However, since epoch time does not inherently include time zone information or formatting, it should only be used if your application is completely time zone independent.
 ## Default Connection Limit

 For microservices, it is crucial to be aware that each service has a default connection limit for both the database server and the client.
 As the number of services increases, you may encounter bottlenecks because all available connections can become occupied.